Suriyag1614/Library_Management_System/README.md

 ## Technologies Used
 - Java Swing for GUI
 - JDBC for database connectivity
-- MySQL/MariaDB as database backend
+- MySQL as database backend
 - NetBeans IDE for development

 ## Installation